HarvardMapCollection/tutorials/qgis/change-crs/index.md

 3. An interface will pop up prompting us to select the CRS for the whole project.
 Select `WGS 84 EPSG: 4326`.
 If you can't find it in the menu, you can search for it next to the `Filter` box.

 4. Select `OK`.
 > You'll notice the look of your data may change when you change the project CRS.
-If cartography is your primary concern, you should pick a projection that matches the location you are mapping.
+If cartography is your primary concern, you should pick a reference system that matches the location you are mapping.
 If you aren't sure, or want to ensure your data will work with all web mapping applications, you can default to `WGS 84 EPSG: 4326`.